+RegNum[3:0] SubRegNum[4] SubRegNum[3:0]

+0000b-0011b = acc0-acc3 for acc#: Reserved: MBZ

-RegNum[3:0] SubRegNum[4] SubRegNum[3:0] 0000b-1001b = acc0-acc9 0 : Lower half Reserved: MBZ All other encodings are reserved.
-1 : Upper half
+1000b-1111b = mme0-mme7 0 : Lower half

+All other encodings are 1 : Upper half

+reserved. for mme#:

+Reserved

-- Accumulators are updated implicitly only if the AccWrCtrl bit is set in the instruction.
+Accumulators are updated implicitly only if the AccWrCtrl bit is set in the instruction.
 The Accumulator Disable bit in control register cr0.0 allows software to disable the use of AccWrCtrl for implicit accumulator updates.
 The write enable in word granularity for the instruction is used to update the accumulator.
-Data in disabled channels is not updated. - When an accumulator register is an implicit source or destination operand, hardware always uses acc0 by default and also uses acc1 if the execution size exceeds the number of elements in acc0.
+Data in disabled channels is not updated.

+When an accumulator register is an implicit source or destination operand, hardware always uses acc0 by default and also uses acc1 if the execution size exceeds the number of elements in acc0.
 When implicit access to acc1 is required, QtrCtrl is used.
 Note that QtrCtrl can be used only if acc1 is accessible for a given data type.
 If acc1 is not accessible for a given data type, QtrCtrl defaults to acc0.